 2. The 22 Immutable Laws of Marketing - by Al Ries & Jack Trout

-This is another classic that is a must-read for any marketer.
+This is another classic that is a must-read for any marketing manager.
 It’s a great book because it shows exactly what NOT to do and brings a lot of fun examples of brands that failed because they went against some of these principles.

 Here are some of these laws that still apply today:

 - The Law of the Mind - it’s better to be first in the mind of the customer rather than first in the marketplaces

 - The Law of the Opposite - if you’re shooting for second place, then your strategy is determined by the market leader (similar to what we spoke about in the Blue Ocean book)

 - The Law of Line Extension - there’s a lot of pressure to extend the brand's equity by creating more similar products, and it’s not often wise to do so.

 - The Law of Perspective - sometimes it takes a long time to see the effects of your marketing campaigns in the public perception or in the marketplace.
 So don’t just focus on the short-term ad campaigns but also play the long game.

 As you can see, these are fundamental things that can dramatically change the way brands approach marketing strategy.
 You can use these to help focus your strategy on the right things, on the right product and brand attributes to really differentiate yourself from the competition and succeed.